norahkerendian/Recipe-Analysis-Project/README.md

 | `rating`   | Rating given                      |
 | `review`   | Review text                       |

 But beyond the personal convenience mentioned above, an interesting question arises from these datasets: **Does the complexity of a recipe—measured by the number of steps or ingredients—affect how it is rated by others?** This report explores whether the number of steps, preparation time, or ingredients in a recipe impacts its likelihood of receiving higher ratings.
 Are recipes with fewer steps more highly rated due to their simplicity, or do elaborate recipes earn higher reviews for their complexity?
 Is it possible to accurately predict the rating of a recipe based on these factors?

+Not all columns are relevant to this analysis, so the focus will be on key columns: `minutes`, `n_steps`, `n_ingredients`, and `rating`.

-Without further ado, let’s dive into the analysis.
+Now, without further ado, let’s dive into the analysis.

 ## Data Cleaning and Exploratory Data Analysis